 How To Fix When The Car Air Conditioner Blows Cold Then Warm

-- If you’re unsure of the cause of the issue or don’t feel comfortable attempting a repair yourself, it’s best to have a professional diagnose and fix the problem.
-Depending on the severity of the issue, the repair may involve recharging the AC system, replacing components, or sealing leaks.
+• If you’re unsure of the cause of the issue or don’t feel comfortable attempting a repair yourself, it’s best to have a professional diagnose and fix the problem.
+Depending on the severity of the issue, the repair may involve recharging the A/C system, replacing components, or sealing leaks.

 In order to choose the best course of action, it’s important to consider the specific symptoms you’re experiencing and the age and condition of your car.
-For example, if you have an older car with multiple AC issues, it may be more cost-effective to have a professional repair the AC system rather than attempting multiple DIY fixes.
+For example, if you have an older car with multiple AC issues, it may be more cost-effective to have a professional repair the A/C system rather than attempting multiple DIY fixes.
 On the other hand, if you have a newer car with a minor issue, you may be able to fix it yourself using the steps above.

 Frequently Asked Questions (FAQs)

 It is generally recommended that you recharge your car’s air conditioning system every two years.
-However, if you live in a hot climate or use your air conditioning system frequently, you may need to recharge it more often.
+However, if you live in a hot climate or use your air conditioning system frequently, you may need to refill it more often.
 You can check your owner’s manual for specific recommendations.

-The condenser decreases the temperature and converts the refrigerant back into a liquid phase.
+The AC condenser decreases the temperature and converts the refrigerant back into a liquid phase.
 It is responsible for heat loss of the refrigerant when it passes the compressor.

 Sign Up